Lukasz93P/doctrine-domain-id-types/README.md

 Although uuid column is very useful it's not enough explicit for Domain Driven Design.

-For DDD best approach is to use id with meaningful names ex.
+For DDD best approach is to use ids with meaningful names ex.
 UserId, CustomerId, ProductId, instead of Uuid.

-This package will help You create new Doctrine column types as aggregates/entities ids.
+This package will help You create new Doctrine column types for aggregates/entities ids.

-# Fragment of ramsey's uuid-doctrine documentation:
+## Fragment of ramsey's uuid-doctrine documentation:

-## Examples
+### Examples

-### Configuration
+#### Configuration

 To configure Doctrine to use ramsey/uuid as a field type, you'll need to set up the following in your bootstrap: